 Line D8.
-HPC applications for climate and geophysical studies of Earth-like planets terrestrial-type planets with temperate climates, like the Earth, as they are the best candidates for the search for habitable environments and life outside the Solar System.
+HPC applications for climate and geophysical studies of Earth-like planets

+The study of exoplanets is one of the leading and most rapidly expanding research fields in astronomy of the last decades.
+More than 4,000 exoplanets have so far been discovered and the emphasis of exoplanetary studies is now increasingly shifting to characterizing their atmospheric, surface/oceanic, and geophysical properties.
+Of particular interest are terrestrial-type planets with temperate climates, like the Earth, as they are the best candidates for the search for habitable environments and life outside the Solar System.
 The observational data available for these planets are steadily increasing and in the immediate future we will be able to observe their atmospheric spectra with new facilities, such as the ESA mission Ariel.
-At the same time, thanks to the application of interferometric techniques in (sub)millimetric spectral range allowed bv ALMA (Atamaca the Large Millimetre/submillimetre Array), we are in the position of observing the very first stages of planet formation and link the geochemical and geophysical properties of terrestrial planets to the planetary birth environment.
+At the same time, thanks to the application of interferometric techniques in the (sub)millimetric spectral range allowed by ALMA (Atamaca Large Millimetre/submillimetre Array), we are in the position of observing the very first stages of planet formation and link the geochemical and geophysical properties of terrestrial planets to the planetary birth environment.